DCS World Fly BFM and be Dominant Every Engagement.

 Aircraft that love high angle of attack flying are the F-18C, the Mirage 2000 and the Su-35 to name a few.
 They all excel in the one circle or radius fight.
 It gives them a first option to shoot at an opponent and launch weapons by getting their nose around first at the merge.
 These aircraft by turning in the smallest circle makes them very dangerous.

 Sounds like a winner doesn’t it!
 It certainly can be but, the cost of this fast initial turn is the drag created bleeds the aircraft speed very quickly.
 Often without altitude to dive and recover energy quickly they can be at a disadvantage to a rate fighter.
 One big turn can take the aircraft from 350-400 knots to 200 knots and barely flying in a few seconds.
-The danger is the ground and once you have used up all your altitude pulling the target into the HUD your in the rate fighters regime.
+The danger is the ground and once you have used up all your altitude pulling the target into the HUD you’re in the rate fighters regime.
 Time to die!
 Is a radius or one circle fighter you want to fly in your next engagement?
 What will be your choice?
 Let’s look at rate fighters or two circle fighters next.

 Two Circle Rate Fighter.

-The two circle flow is a nose to tail fight where essentially one aircraft chases the other around a 3D circle in the sky.
+The two-circle flow is a nose to tail fight where essentially one aircraft chases the other around a 3D circle in the sky.
 The difference between the two concepts is one is a radius fight where the aircraft with the high angle of attack capability (AoA) is able to turn the smallest circle in the air.

 The rate fighter can get around the circle faster than a radius fighter.
 All aircraft have their advantages so flying yours to its strengths is where you need to fly it.